Patient and Public Involvement (PPI) Surgeries – Are patients at the heart of your research?

 All grant proposals are reviewed and scored by people who have been affected by heart diseases.
 Their comments and scores help our medical experts on our panels make final funding decisions.

-60 minute slots are available at our next PPI Surgeries for researchers applying for our Novel and Emerging Technologies grant on Wednesday 3rd December and Thursday 4th December.
+Click here to request a 60-minute slot at our PPI Surgeries on 13th and 14th May.
 Slots will be allocated on a first come first served basis.
-Please register your interest by Friday 14th November.
+Please register your interest by 17th April.

 “The meeting was very useful and positive, and it was great to work with the enthusiastic patients you kindly put us in touch with.
 The patients were an absolute pleasure to work with, shared valuable insights and knew the questions to ask based on their experiences and treatment of their condition.
 The patients behaved like critical friends, so fantastic and generous with their feedback.
 They helped us identify and explore barriers to the research that we had not yet considered, to better shape and strengthen our proposal.”